 We don’t know about you, but when we read the word “creamer,” dairy cows come to mind.
 Unfortunately, that’s not what you’re getting when you pick up coffee creamers like Coffee-Mate.
 In fact, the brand even labels it as lactose-free!
-And in true untrustworthy food fashion, this creamer is none other than corn syrup solids and hydrogenated vegetable oil in disguise.
-But hey, there is milk protein!
-That counts, right?
-Wrong.
+In true untrustworthy food fashion, this creamer is none other than water, corn syrup solids, and hydrogenated vegetable oil, and artificial flavoring in disguise.
+In fact, the closest thing this creamer has to milk is a milk derivative: sodium caseinate.
 If you’re looking for something to add to your coffee, add heavy cream.
 It’s one of the Best Full-Fat Foods for Weight Loss.

 Before buying vanilla extract, make sure it contains, you know, vanilla.
 Some brands are made with vanillin, a synthetic flavoring agent, and dyed with a caramel color.
 Actual vanilla content: zero.